Labile hypertension

 Labile hypertension occurs when there are unexpected changes in blood pressure.
-The term can be used to describe when people have blood pressure measurements that abruptly fluctuates from being abnormally high, approximately 140/90mm Hg or over and returns to its normal range.
+The term can be used to describe when people have blood pressure measurements that abruptly fluctuate from being abnormally high, approximately 140/90mm Hg or over and returns to its normal range.

 Patients who have labile hypertension may have higher cardiac output and lower total peripheral resistance than others.
 Behavioural and lifestyle factors are the two main factors that causes labile hypertension to occur.
 Extrinsic factors such as physical activities, insomnia and intake of sodium are likely to increase the occurrence of labile hypertension.
 Reduced arterial compliance and baroreflex failure may contribute to trigger a response as well.
 Diagnosis is typically by 24 hours ambulatory blood pressure monitoring to which measurements can be taken at home without having to visit to the physician’s office.

 Labile hypertension can be a primary risk factor that may contribute to stroke or cardiovascular disease (CVD).
 Prevention of life threatening complications involves lifestyle changes such as avoidance of smoking and reducing the amount of salt, caffeine and alcohol intake.
 There are no set criteria to treat labile hypertension as there are many underlying mechanisms and symptoms.
 Because stressors are the main cause of labile hypertension, common treatment may involve prescription medications such as anti-anxiety tablets to reduce emotional stressors, and otherwise, as well as decrease the risk of labile hypertension.